Child’s Attitude: 7 Positive Parenting Tips

 Speak Respectfully

-The way you talk to your child shapes how they talk to others.
-Avoid yelling, sarcasm, or dismissive comments, even when you’re upset.
-A respectful tone teaches them to communicate effectively and kindly.
+The way you speak to your child shapes how they speak to others.
+Avoid yelling, sarcasm, and dismissive comments, even when you feel upset.

 Practice Self-control